Homework Policy

 Footnotes

 1. See the note below about rounding answers.
-TLDR: Never round anything.↩︎
+TLDR: never round anything.↩︎

 2. Interestingly, for many applications, only a few digits of \(\pi\) will get the job done!↩︎